ACCUPLACER Practice Test

 ACCUPLACER test scores are made available as soon as you complete your tests.
 Your score is determined based on a formula which considers the number of questions answered correctly, along with the difficulty level of those questions.

-The ACCUPLACER is scores on a scale from 200 to 300 points.
+The ACCUPLACER is scored on a scale from 200 to 300 points.

 • 200 to 220 is generally thought to be a low score.